d-michail/python-jgrapht/docs/api/graph_factories.rst

 The main factory function which creates graphs is :py:meth:`jgrapht.create_graph`.
 Depending on the given parameters different types of graphs can be represented.
-All graphs returned by this function are instances of :py:class`jgrapht.types.Graph`.
+All graphs returned by this function are instances of :py:class:`jgrapht.types.Graph`.
 Most users should create graphs using this function:

 .. autofunction:: jgrapht.create_graph

-Helper factory functions :py:meth:`jgrapht.create_directed_graph` and :py:meth:`jgrapht.create_undirected_graph` provide the same functionality.
+Helper factory functions :py:meth:`jgrapht.create_directed_graph` and :py:meth:`jgrapht.create_undirected_graph` provide the same functionality restricted forces directed and undirected graphs.

 .. autofunction:: jgrapht.create_directed_graph
 .. autofunction:: jgrapht.create_undirected_graph